GUZhexuan-2024/GUZhexuan-2024.github.io/_posts/2025-09-03-Line_Search.md

 Unfortunately, the naive idea that $f(x_{k+1}) < f(x_{k})$ has some issues.
 For example, in the image below, we design a sequence of iterates $\{x_{k}\}$ for which $f(x_{k}) = 5 / k, k=0,1,\cdots$.
 Even though each iterate yields decrease($f(x_{0}) > f(x_{1}) > f(x_{2})$), this sequence will not lead us to the minimum which is obviousily less than $0$.
 ![insufficient reduction](../assets/img/line_search_1.png)

-To overcome the aforementioned problems, wolf condition are proposed,
+To overcome the aforementioned problems, Wolfe condition is proposed,

 $$
 \begin{cases}